 - Must be available to maintain onsite residence with students for a designated period of time during the Summer Residential Enrichment Program.

 - Requires passing fingerprinting and a background check.

 - Ability to complete multiple tasks in a timely manner with minimal supervision and independent judgment.

-- Bachelors degree, preferably in education, social work, psychology or related field or the equivalent combination of education and experience.
+- Minimum education is Bachelor's degree, preferably in education, social work, psychology or related field or the equivalent combination of education and experience.
 Preferably experience as a teacher, counselor or program coordinator.

 - Minimum of two years of experience working for a U.S. Department of Education TRiO Program or similar program.

-This is an exempt, full-time position.
-Salary is $47,476.00 per year, and includes an excellent benefits package including medical/dental/vision/life/LTD insurance/403(b) retirement plan, 10 days of vacation for year one, 15 days of vacation for years 2-10, and 22 days of vacation years 10+ plus, 12 sick days and 10 paid holidays annually.
+This is an exempt, full-time position with an FTE of 1.0.
+Salary is $49,920.00 per year, and includes an excellent benefits package including medical/dental/vision/life/LTD insurance, 10 days of vacation for year one, 15 days of vacation for years 2-10, and 22 days of vacation years 10+ plus, 12 sick days and 17 paid holidays (subject to annual review).
 Staff members also receive free admission to campus events, use of the pool, fitness center, and tennis courts.
 Tuition remission is also available after an introductory period.
-Pet insurance, long-term care insurance and legal-assistance insurance are available as voluntary benefits.
+Voluntary benefits include: 403(b) retirement plan, pet insurance, long-term care insurance and legal-assistance insurance.